-At the end of the school day (3.30pm), pupils who are not staying for Enrichment Activities or Tea Time Club will be taken to an external door and looked after until they are collected by a known adult:
+At the end of the school day, pupils who are not staying for Enrichment Activities or Clubs will be taken to an external door and looked after until they are collected by a known adult:

-- Children in Reception classes should be taken to the external door, adjacent to the Reception classrooms.
+- Children in Reception classes should be taken to the external door

 - Children in Years 1 to 6 will be taken to the entrances marked for them at the begining of each academic year.